Here’s Everything In Assetto Corsa Evo’s Early Access Release

 Assetto Corsa Evo free roam

 Much has been made of AC Evo’s free-roam mode, which has recreated a vast area of Germany’s Eifel Mountains surrounding the Nürburgring.
-While it won’t be featured in the first early access build, Kunos has confirmed that increasingly large areas of it will be added in future builds in the runup to v1.0’s release in the autumn.
+While it isn't featured yet, Kunos has confirmed that increasingly large areas of it will be added in future builds in the runup to v1.0’s release in the autumn, beginning with the fourth Early Access release.

 Sponsored Posts